DOLUWAMU-TAIWO/Thesis/README.md

 # Thesis
-The Integration and Evaluation of RISC V on FPGA for a specific application.
+The Integration and Evaluation of RISC V on FPGA for a FreeRTOS application.